dhutchings1/advertising_analytics/README.md

 ### Local peak in daily conversions around black friday (11/26 - 11/29)
 This is expected because the advertised product was likely hosting sales around that time

+## Regression Summary
+### Introduction
+The goal of the regression was to analyze the statistical relationship between the different devices and conversions.
+By including month dummy variables in the regression, I hoped to remove temporal effects from the model so that I could fairly analyze the impacts of device type on conversions.
+### Variables
+Dependent variable: Daily total conversions Independent variables:
+1. daily desktop impressions
+2. daily mobile impressions
+3. daily tablet impressions
+4. daily other impressions
+5. month November dummy variable
+6. month December dummy variable
+7. month January dummy variable
+### Interpreting Results
+Intuition says that increasing the number of impressions in a day, no matter the device, should result in more daily conversions.
+Thus, I expected all of the device variables to have a positive coefficient (they did).
+My goal was to test which device has the greatest, positive impact on daily conversions.
+The results of the regression confirmed my earlier analysis that Desktop ads are the most effective in generating conversions.
+The interpretation of the coefficient is that increasing the number of daily Desktop impressions by 100,000 results in ~5.6 more daily conversions.